Egyptian Wafd Party: 2005–2006 turmoil

 It also appointed his deputy Mahmoud Abaza as an interim chairman for a period of 60 days after which the General Assembly of the party would be invited for an emergency meeting to choose a new chairman.

-However, Gomaa contended that this decision contradicted to the party's statute and that he was the legitimate chairman who can be dismissed only by a decision of the party's General Assembly.
-He responded by filing a complaint to Egypt's Prosecutor General who ruled that Gomaa should be allowed access to party's headquarters.
+However, Gumaa contended that this decision contradicted the party's statutes and that he was the legitimate chairman who can be dismissed only by a decision of the party's General Assembly.
+He responded by filing a complaint with Egypt's Prosecutor General, who ruled that Gumaa should be allowed access to party's headquarters.
 Abaza filed an urgent lawsuit asking that the Prosecutor General's ruling be overturned.

-The party's newspaper Al-Wafd was suspended for thirteen days from 27 January until 8 February 2006 after Gomaa asked Al-Ahram publishing house to stop printing the paper and fired its editor and some journalists, complaining of their allegiance to Abaza's group.
+The party's newspaper Al-Wafd was suspended for thirteen days from 27 January until 8 February 2006 after Gumaa asked Al-Ahram publishing house to stop printing the paper and fired its editor and some journalists, complaining of their allegiance to Abaza's group.

-On 10 February 2006, the party's General Assembly agreed to dismiss Gomaa from the Wafd presidency and appointed Mustafa El-Tawil (a member of al-Wafd supreme committee) as an interim president till the next elections in July 2006.
-Gomaa argued the decision was due to an earlier ruling by Giza's court of first instance to stop the General Assembly meeting.
+On 10 February 2006, the party's General Assembly agreed to dismiss Gumaa from the Wafd presidency and appointed Mustafa El-Tawil (a member of al-Wafd supreme committee) as an interim president till the next elections in July 2006.
+Gumaa argued the decision was due to an earlier ruling by Giza's court of first instance to stop the General Assembly meeting.

 On 1 April 2006, Gumaa and his supporters occupied the party's headquarters to reclaim control and opened fire on supporters of the rival faction who responded by throwing stones.
 Twenty three people were injured and fire broke out in the building but was brought under control.
 Egyptian authorities arrested Gumaa and some of his supporters.